GladysAssistant/v4-website/docs/dashboard/chart.md

 In the UI, Gladys will only need 100 values to display the chart, so we need to downsample the 518k values to 100 values.

-As we want the Gladys UI to be snappy, we can't process all that in live, we need to pre-process sensors data in the background so it's super fast to query the dataset.
+As we want the Gladys UI to be snappy, we can't process all that information live.
+We need to pre-process sensors data in the background so it's super fast to query the dataset.

 Our goal is less than 100ms for any request.